The 5 Best Earplugs for Small Ears

 • Very economical when bought in large quantities

-Short earplugs (normal diameter), observations
+Short earplugs, observations

 • Rolling them up the first time takes time; at first, they appear harder than other plugs and require more finger strength